phgelado/guardmypi/README.md

 ```
 Dataplicity should already be up and running from installation, double check you can see and access your device [here](https://www.dataplicity.com/devices).

+### Customisation

 Note that the program is currently set up to run for a specific user.
 If you wish to customise the program for your own needs, here are some useful links:
 * [Facial recognition using OpenCV](https://docs.opencv.org/3.4/da/d60/tutorial_face_main.html).
 A user can use pictures of their own face to train a facial recognition model.
 This can then be saved in a yml file and replace the 'guardingthepi.yml' file.
 * [Training an object detection model using OpenCV](https://memememememememe.me/post/training-haar-cascades/#:~:text=It's%20basically%20a%20machine%20learning,you%20have%20the%20right%20classifiers.)
 OpenCV can also be trained to detect objects using Haar Cascades.
 This has been applied to the pet detection in our case, and a user could train a cascade to recognise their own pet's face.
 Please note that both the training for this and facial recognition should be carried out on a more powerful device than a Pi, for example a laptop or PC.
 This requires installation of OpenCV3 rather than 4 on the device - just follow this [link](https://linuxize.com/post/how-to-install-opencv-on-ubuntu-20-04/) and make sure to use the 3.4 branch when building.
+* You can create your own unlock and lock keys, that you will be able to convert into a QR Code readable by GuardMyPi.
+We encourage you to regularly change your unlock key if possible, and to use high encryption (256+ bit) keys.
+You can create encryption keys at this [link](https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx) and then copy and paste your key into a [QR Code Generator](https://www.qr-code-generator.com/), ensuring you click on "text".
+You can then download or take a screenshot of this QR Code, maybe print it out if you're old school!
+Keep it in a safe place, it will allow you to unlock and lock GuardMyPi.
+Note: from installation the QR code keys are "unlock" and "lock".

 <!-- USAGE EXAMPLES -->
 ## Usage